Christmas tree recycling

 Take your real Christmas tree to a collection point

-We will start collecting trees from Saturday 7 January.
-The last collection day is Saturday 21 January.
+We will start collecting trees from Tuesday 2 January.
+The last collection day is Saturday 20 January.
 Any trees left after this date will be classed as fly-tipping; this is an offence which can lead to a fine.

 Take your Christmas tree to your local recycling centre

 You can take your real Christmas to a recycling centre.
 Visit Recycle for Greater Manchester to find your nearest recycling centre.
-You can also dispose of your artificial tree at the recycling centre in the general waste.